apache/beam/sdks/python/apache_beam/testing/benchmarks/inference/README.md

 - Mean Inference Batch Latency - the average amount of time it takes to perform inference on a given batch of images
 - Mean Load Model Latency - the average amount of time it takes to load a model.
 This is done once per DoFn instance on worker startup, so the cost is amortized across the pipeline.

+Approximate size of the models used in the tests
+* bert-base-uncased: 417.7 MB
+* bert-large-uncased: 1.2 GB

+The above tests are configured to run using following configurations
+ * machine_type: n1-standard-2
+ * num_workers: 250
+ * autoscaling_algorithm: NONE
+ * disk_size_gb: 75